recaiozturk/chromely-youtube-downloader/README.md

 - **Chromely:** To turn a .NET Core web application into a desktop application.
 - **SignalR:** For server-client interaction and push notifications.
 - **HTML, CSS, JavaScript,Bootstrap**: For interface and styling.

+## !Important Information About the First Start of the Application
+This application will prepare the necessary files and directories when it is first started.
+Since these operations require administrator privileges, do not forget to start the application with the "Run as Administrator" option when it is first started.
+Otherwise, access errors may occur during file preparation operations and the application may not work properly.